Scabies

 What is scabies?

 Scabies is a skin infestation caused by a tiny mite called Sarcoptes scabiei.
-The mites burrow into the upper layer of skin where they live and lay eggs, causing intense itching and a pimple-like rash.
+Approximately 3 million cases of scabies occur annually in the United States, with over 200 million cases worldwide each year.
+The mites burrow into the upper layer of skin, where they live and lay eggs, causing intense itching and a pimple-like rash.

 Scabies is highly contagious and spreads quickly through close physical contact, making it common among sexual partners, household members, and in crowded living conditions.
 Similar to pubic lice (crabs), scabies is a parasitic infestation rather than a bacterial or viral infection.